Faculty & Staff Directory

 and (editor with others) The Letters of George Santayana, volume 5 in 8 books and Life of Reason volume 7 in 5 books of The Works of George Santayana (MIT Press).

-President of the IUPUI Faculty Council and co-chair of the University Faculty Council of Indiana University (2015-2016)
+Active involvement in faculty governance (numerous committees and task forces on the departmental, school, campus, and university levels; most recently president of the IUPUI Faculty Council and co-chair of the University Faculty Council of Indiana University (2015-2016).